-Sound waves are continuous waves of motion, carried through air molecules as they collide with each other.
-A speaker uses electrical magnets to rapidly move a cone back and forth, pushing the air around it to produce sound waves.
-This rapid motion is controlled through an analog signal, a continuous signal which is analogous to another signal – in this case, a current with fluctuating voltages which is analogous to a sound wave.
+Sound waves are continuous waves of motion, carried through molecules as they collide with each other – through the air, through solid materials, and even through liquids.
+A speaker uses electrical magnets to rapidly move a cone back and forth, pushing the air around it to produce vibrations, and thus sound waves.
+This rapid motion is controlled by an analog signal – a continuous signal which is analogous to any other continuous signal – in this case a current with fluctuating voltages, which is analogous to a sound wave.
 A stream of voltages is pushed out from a source into an amplifier or speaker, creating various charges in the speaker’s magnet and ultimately pulsating the cone.

-A computer processor is not designed to handle analog signals, but instead reads digitized information in the form of bits.
-Computers handle analog signals (like sounds and videos) using discrete samples of the analog waveform.
+A computer processor is not designed to handle analog signals, but instead reads digitized information in the form of bits – 0′s and 1′s.
+Computers imitate analog signals (like sounds and videos) by using discrete samples of the analog waveform.
 Basically this means they use a sequence of numbers, each representing the value of the wave at a precise position (point in time).
-The sequence of values repeatedly increases and decreases incrementally between two peak numbers, effectively representing the wave.
+The values in the sequence repeatedly increase and decrease incrementally between two peak numbers, effectively becoming a representation of the signal wave.
 Each of these discrete values is called a sample.
-This process of representing signals using a sequence of samples is aptly called sampling.
-Computers use analog-to-digital converters(ADCs) to encode analog signals as digital samples, and digital-to-analog converters (DACs) to produce analog signals from digital samples.
+This process of representing signals using a sequence of numerical samples is aptly called digital sampling.
+Computers use analog-to-digital converters(ADCs) to encode analog signals as digital samples, and digital-to-analog converters (DACs) to produce analog signals (typically electrical) from digital samples.
 Digital sampling and encoding/decoding analog and digital signals, respectively, is a huge field and an area of tremendous study, with applications in audio, video, data transmission, broadcasting, telephony, streaming media, using sensors, signal analysis, and so forth.
 Let’s dive into the basics.

 We can represent that with discrete samples: